OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Cyborg/writeup.md

 ```

 ## 5. What is the root.txt flag?
-We did `sudo -l` to check suid permissions :
+We did `sudo -l` to check for suid permissions :